Charge Cards: The Basics

 One of the things many charge cardholders like about their card is the opportunity it provides to earn rewards.
 With American Express providing the bulk of Australia’s charge cards, we’ll focus here on American Express’s rewards program, Membership Rewards.

 In terms of points redemption, Membership Rewards offers a number of options.
-Cardholders can use their points to cover eligible purchases made on the card, to shop at David Jones or pay for tickets at Ticketmaster, or to redeem against gift vouchers with retail, entertainment and travel partners.
+Cardholders can use their points to cover eligible purchases at Myer made using their card, or to redeem against gift vouchers with retail, entertainment and travel partners.

 Travel is also a good option.
 Members can use their points booking travel direct with American Express Travel Online, or alternatively, to book with Webjet or Helloworld Travel.